 Ideally, taking these measures will help you age gracefully, though if you do develop a rotator cuff issue, experts, such as Dr. Davis, can step in and develop an active treatment plan to get you back up and running.
 These may include exercise protocols, work on your posture and other rehabilitation measures so that you don’t have to go the surgical route.

-At Intermountain Healthcare, our values are integrity, trust, excellence, accountability and mutual respect, all of which our top medical professionals bring to you every time you need us.
+At Intermountain Health, our values are integrity, trust, excellence, accountability and mutual respect, all of which our top medical professionals bring to you every time you need us.

 And that’s our promise to you!